The MEMORY storage engine creates tables with

 A read-only or read-mostly data access pattern (limited updates)

-However, MEMORY
+However, MEMORY performance is

 constrained by contention resulting from single-thread execution